The Hidden Voices of Long Covid Project

 You never think that something like this will happen to you, until it does.

-[Open on desktop —*warning* the stories may be triggering to read].
+[Open on desktop —*warning* the content and stories may cause distress / be triggering to read].

 1 in 10 of us who have Covid will experience symptoms for 12 weeks or more.

 These are just some of the brave voices behind the hidden struggle of Long Covid in the UK (otherwise known as post-Covid syndrome).

 These stories have been collected since April 2021, from largely previous fit and healthy people (including children), without pre-existing conditions, whom experienced Covid, weren’t hospitalised and now who’s health has been destroyed by the virus.

 I am one of them.
 Today, marks 15 months since I first had Covid (14th March 2020) and I’m still largely housebound.